That’s all, folks. You’ve done it!

 So when The Testaments arrives – to enormous anticipation, a sensation months before its release on September 10, 2019, unambiguously announcing itself as a sequel “by the author of The Handmaid’s Tale” – to which Handmaid’s Tale is the novel referring, and to what extent?
 From your reading through chapter V, do you think The Testaments is strictly a sequel to Atwood’s earlier novel?
 To what extent does it refer to the graphic novel or the (importantly) ongoing Hulu series (both projects that bear the imprimatur of Atwood’s involvement) or not?
 As usual, draw upon the text, in this case The Testaments, for your response.

 For Atwood, her publisher, and Hulu, The Handmaid’s Tale has been a bonanza.
 While the 2016 election had elicited a spike in sales of the novel, it was the 2017 TV series that made The Handmaid’s Tale the most-read book on Kindle, as her publisher revealed to NPR that sales had risen by 60% that same year.
 Likewise, what came to be called “The Handmaid’s Tale Effect” boosted Hulu’s subscription rolls to 17 million.

 Atwood, “Consulting Producer” on set of the pilot episode (photo: Hulu)

-For class, you’re watching only the first three episodes: the first batch Hulu released on April 26, 2017.
+For class, you’re watching only the first four episodes: the first batch Hulu released on April 26, 2017, plus one.
 What do you discern to be the series’ relationship, intended or not, to the novel?
 Be specific, citing both texts to support your response.